glutanimate/image-occlusion-enhanced/README.md

     + any modifications to your I/O card templates will now be preserved across upgrades of the add-on
 - changed sort field of I/O notes to the header.
 This makes it easier to identify specific notes in the card browser.
 - changed default shape colour from white to dark-turquoise to make recognition of occlusions on white backgrounds easier
-- remember size and position of editor window
+- remember size and position of Editor window
+- updated the Options window
+    + new colour previews
+    + fix a bug that would cause modified colour settings not to be saved

 ## Installation